adr/vscode-adr-manager/README.md

 * `Explorer Context Menu`: When right-clicking on an ADR Directory (or any directory along the way to the ADR Directory), the extension will display the option `Open ADR Manager` which executes the command with the same name.<br/>
 When right-clicking on a Markdown file that follows the naming convention of MADR, the extension will display the option `View in ADR Manager`, opening the webview to view (and edit) the ADR using the template(s) provided by the extension.

-### Settings

-As of now, this extension contributes the following settings:

-* `adrManager.adrDirectory`: Specifies the path of the directory containing the ADRs, relative to the root workspace folder(s) (default: docs/decisions)

-* `adrManager.editorMode.addAdrEditorMode`: Specifies the preferred editor mode when creating a new ADR using the extension's webview (default: basic)

-* `adrManager.editorMode.viewAdrEditorMode`: Specifies the preferred editor mode when viewing/editing an existing ADR using the extension's webview (default: sufficient; the extension will choose the template based on the content of the ADR)

-* `adrManager.treatSingleRootAsMultiRoot`: Specifies whether the extension should treat single-root workspaces with only subdirectories as multi-root workspaces (default: true)

-* `adrManager.showDiagnostics`: Specifies if the extension shows diagnostics in the text editor when working on ADR files (default: true)

 ### Linting